OHI-Science/ohiprep/README.md

 This GitHub repository is intened to store the code and small files used to generate the data layers for the Ocean Health Index.
 We seperate files into these categories:

 * `code` any scripts, especially R or Python, used to generate data.
 Also any ancillary files (must be less than 100 MB) used to document the data products.
 These files will be versioned using GitHub.
 * `data` all other files, particularly binary non-text files which are larger, especially anything 100 MB or larger.
-These files will be stored on our file server NEPTUNE, where backups get performed (nightly, weekly, monthly).
+These files will be stored on our file server NEPTUNE, where backups get performed (nightly, weekly, monthly) and not here in the GitHub repository.

 ## Data Products